Last updated 31st March, 2025

 The best way to stay safe is to stay well away from power lines and never fell or cut back any tree or vegetation that is touching or close to overhead power lines or the poles or towers that support them.

-During work follow the advice given by the electricity company and avoid contact not just with power lines, but with the poles, towers and any wires which support the poles.
 Damage to power lines is not only extremely dangerous but also extremely expensive, you could well find yourself receiving a large bill from the electricity company to repair any damage you have caused!

-Notification of proposed works to trees in conservation areas is required for trees that have a trunk diameter of more than 75mm when measured at 1.5m from ground level.
 This notification has to be given six weeks prior to carrying out work on trees which are located in a conservation area to give the authority an opportunity to consider whether a preservation order should be made to protect the trees.

 A Tree Preservation Order is an order made by a local planning authority to protect specific trees or woodlands and prohibits the felling or lopping of trees without the local planning authority’s written consent.
-Owners of protected trees must not carry out or permit the carrying out of any work without the written consent of the local authority.

-It is extremely unlikely that permission will be given to cut down a tree with a preservation order unless it is dangerous, but in some cases some work may be allowed as long as the tree is preserved, in these cases arboricultural advice from competent contractors and consultants should be sought to inform tree owners of their responsibilities and options.
+It is extremely unlikely that permission will be given to cut down a tree with a preservation order unless it is dangerous, but in some cases, some work may be allowed as long as the tree is preserved, in these cases arboricultural advice from competent contractors and consultants should be sought to inform tree owners of their responsibilities and options.

-Many trees lean a certain way but when felling it will be safer for them to fall in a different direction.
-Overcoming the lean of a tree during felling is not easy and to change the direction of the falling the tree to avoid other objects normally requires the use of wedges, though it can be done using guy ropes to keep the tree under control.
+Overcoming the lean of a tree during felling is not easy and to change the direction of the falling tree to avoid other objects normally requires the use of wedges, though it can be done using guy ropes to keep the tree under control.

 It is far from easy but experts are great at wedging the tree in any direction you desire.
 There are three main types of wedges in use which include felling, bucking, and splitting wedges.